Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} wireless communications, data should be transmitted using a proper modulation and coding scheme (MCS) depending on the channel conditions in order for the receiver (Rx) to be able to decode the data with a target bit error rate (BER) or block error rate (BLER).
-Which MCS to use is usually determined based on estimated channel state information (CSI) feedback obtained using CSI reference signals (CSI-RSs) for the downlink, sounding reference signals (SRSs) for the uplink, or other types of reference signals~\cite{38211,38213,38214,38331}.
-The CSI estimation usually includes channel matrix estimation, signal-to-interference-plus-noise ratio (SINR) estimation and/or mutual information (MI) estimation, as well as MCS estimation.
-The mapping to MCS from prior estimated parameters, such as SINR and/or MI, usually relies on the wireless channel type (WCT) to ensure that a target BER or BLER can be met.
-For instance, if the MCS is mapped from the MI, then multiple MI-to-MCS mapping tables~\cite{Sun20} are needed for various WCTs, such as additive white Gaussian noise (AWGN) channel, EPA5 (Extended Pedestrian A model with 5 Hz Doppler frequency) with low correlation between Rx antennas, EVA5 (Extended Vehicular A model with 5 Hz Doppler frequency) with high correlation between Rx antennas, among others.
+In wireless communications, data should be transmitted using a proper modulation and coding scheme (MCS) depending on the channel conditions in order for the receiver (Rx) to be able to decode the data with a target bit error rate (BER) or block error rate (BLER).
+Which MCS to use is usually determined based upon estimated channel state information (CSI) feedback obtained using CSI reference signals (CSI-RSs) for the downlink, sounding reference signals (SRSs) for the uplink, or other types of reference signals as per the 3rd Generation Partnership Project (3GPP) specifications for the fifth-generation (5G) and beyond-5G (B5G) wireless systems~\cite{38211,38213,38214,38331}.
+The CSI estimation typically includes channel matrix estimation, signal-to-noise ratio (SNR) estimation and/or mutual information (MI) estimation, as well as MCS estimation.
+The mapping to MCS from prior estimated parameters, such as SNR and/or MI, often relies on the wireless channel type (WCT) to ensure that a target BER or BLER can be fulfilled.
+For instance, if the MCS is mapped from the MI, then multiple MI-to-MCS mapping tables~\cite{Sun20} are indispensable for various WCTs, such as additive white Gaussian noise (AWGN) channel, EPA5 (Extended Pedestrian A model with 5 Hz Doppler frequency) with low spatial correlation between Rx antennas, EVA5 (Extended Vehicular A model with 5 Hz Doppler frequency) with high spatial correlation between Rx antennas, among others.
 More importantly, the mapping table can vary significantly for different WCTs due to their distinct channel properties.
 Therefore, it is critical to identify the WCT in order to select the correct mapping table.
-To the authors' best knowledge, there has been no publicly available solution to WCT determination.